Straddle and Paddle, Minnesota

 • Parking – vehicles can be left overnight/multiple days at any Superior Hiking Trail parking lot.
 The route officially begins at one such roadside lot, just up Temperance River Road from Temperance River State Park.
 Just be sure you are at the Superior Hiking Trail lot (there will be a trail sign), on the west side of the road, and not the earlier grassy unmarked lot on the east side of the road for the swimming hole.
 There is also Superior Hiking Trail parking along the route near Lutsen ski hill.

-• There are two well-equipped bike shops on the route.
-Sawtooth Outfitters in Tofte near the start offers mountain bike rentals, parts, outdoor equipment rental and sale including everything needed in the backcountry.
+• Sawtooth Outfitters in Tofte near the start offers single-day mountain bike rentals, parts, outdoor equipment rental and sale of everything needed in the backcountry.
 Don’t miss a final consultation with owners Jeff and Sarah regarding up-to-date conditions and information on backwoods attractions.
-Fireweed Bike Coop in Grand Marais offers rentals, a repair shop, and bike supplies.
-Chat with the owner, Jay, who also happens to be the Mayor of Grand Marais.
-And be sure to check out their giant arrowhead wall map for a final route consultation, or to share your experience.

 • Additionally – Spoken Gear bike shop just south of this route, in Two Harbors, Minnesota, rents bikepacking bikes and optionally, a bikepacking kit that includes bags from their own Cedaero bike bag line.
 At a minimum, it’s worth a stop to peruse the bikes while downing a coffee from the co-located Cedar Coffee Company.